Banner Image

 • Alcohol is causing problems with your work, relationships, or health

 Talk with your doctor right away if you have signs of alcohol use disorder — even if you don’t think they’re causing any problems in your life.
-There are treatments that can help.
+There are many types of treatments that can help.
 See more signs of alcohol use disorder

 The Basics: Don't Drink If...